Elaine of Corbenic: Modern portrayals

-Many modern adaptations (such as Arthurian works of Howard Pyle or Parke Godwin'a Firelord and Catherine Christian's The Pendragon) tend to conflate her with the other Elaine, including explicitly in the form of The Lady of Shalott.
+Many modern adaptations (such as Arthurian works of Howard Pyle or Parke Godwin's Firelord and Catherine Christian's The Pendragon) tend to conflate her with the other Elaine, including explicitly in the form of The Lady of Shalott.
 T. H. White, too, combined the two Elaines into a composite character in The Once and Future King (where he mixed comedy and tragedy for her story), in part due to yet another Elaine connected to Lancelot in Malory as his mother.
 Conversely, it was Arthur's sister also named Elaine that seems to have inspired Robert Jordan the most when he took from Malory's four different Elaines to create The Wheel of Time character of Elayne Trakand.

 According to Thelma S. Fenster, "in modern literature, Elaine can be portrayed as naive (Bradley) or sanctimonious (Godwin); sometimes she is one with Elaine of Astolat (Godwin).
 John Erskine's novel Galahad (1926) portrays this Elaine as clever and determined, bent on having a child with Lancelot."
 Barbara Tepa Lupack tells the story of 'Elayne of Carbonek' separately from that of Elaine of Astolat in The Girl's King Arthur.

 In Bradley's The Mists of Avalon, Elaine is King Pellinore's daughter and Guinevere's cousin who seduces Lancelot with a love potion prepared by Morgaine (Morgan).
 She and Lancelot have several children in addition to their son Galahad.
 One of them is Nimue, who becomes a priestess of Avalon and is later used to trick Merlin into causing his death, after which she drowns herself.